MicrosoftDocs/visualstudio-docs/docs/test/code-generation-compilation-and-naming-conventions-in-microsoft-fakes.md

 ms.topic: "article"
 ms.author: gewarren
 manager: ghogen
 ms.workload:
   - "multiple"
 author: gewarren
 ---
 # Code generation, compilation, and naming conventions in Microsoft Fakes

-This topic discusses options and issues in Fakes code generation and compilation, and describes the naming conventions for Fakes generated types, members, and parameters.
+This article discusses options and issues in Fakes code generation and compilation, and describes the naming conventions for Fakes generated types, members, and parameters.

 **Requirements**